PRESS MATERIALS

 Composition Fellowship Portfolio – Highlights

-A collection of original works with full programme notes, featuring solo, chamber, and vocal SATB writing.
+A collection of original works with full programme notes, featuring solo, chamber, and SATB vocal writing.

-Compositions highlight motivic development, rhythmic asymmetry, hybrid idioms, and theory-integrated craft.
+The compositions highlight motivic development, rhythmic asymmetry, hybrid idioms, and theory-integrated craft.

 Award: FVCM(Hons) — Victoria College of Music, UK